AI Doomsday Theory Is a Massive Short Play

 Stock reactions to Claude announcements

-- Adobe ($ADBE) is down -30% year-to-date, as generative capabilities compress creative workflows.
+- Adobe ($ADBE) is down -30% year-to-date as generative capabilities compress creative workflows.

 - The cybersecurity sector collapsed following the launch of “Claude Code Security.”

 These reactions are not irrational.
-Markets are pricing in real-time profit compression.
+Markets are pricing real-time profit compression.
 When AI replicates human labor, pricing power shifts decisively to buyers.
 This first-order effect is very real.

 The “Doomsday Loop” Assumes Fixed Demand